-How would you respond if someone asked you the following?
+How would you respond if someone asked you the following questions?
 “We know that tech can be a challenging place for people with marginalized identities.
-What is your company doing to change that?
+What is your company doing to change to an inclusive culture?
 What efforts is your company making to ensure that women, gender-nonconforming individuals, and people of color (for example) feel included in the workplace?”

-Equity is an approach that ensures everyone access to the same opportunities.
-Equity recognizes that advantages and barriers exist, and that, as a result, we all don’t all start from the same place.
-Equity is a process that begins by acknowledging that unequal starting place and continues to correct and address the imbalance.
+Equity is an approach that ensures everyone has access to the same opportunities.
+Equity recognizes that advantages and barriers exist and that, as a result, we all don’t start from the same place; we all come from diverse backgrounds.
+Equity is a process that begins by acknowledging that unequal starting place and makes a commitment to correct and address the imbalance.

 The idea of “advantages and barriers” can often feel intangible, so here are a few real examples.
-A study of a hiring process found that candidates with “white-sounding names” (Greg and Emily) were 50% more likely to receive a call back than candidates with “African-American-sounding names” (Lakisha and Jamal).
+A study of the hiring process found that candidates with “white-sounding names” (Greg and Emily) were 50% more likely to receive a call back than candidates with “African-American-sounding names” (Lakisha and Jamal).
 Another study asked faculty scientists to evaluate candidates’ competencies, whether they would mentor the candidate, and what they’d suggest as a starting salary.
-The study found that female candidates with resumes/criteria identical to male candidates were deemed less competent, less worthy of being hired, offered less career mentoring, and offered a lower starting salary.
-Woof.
+The study found that female candidates with resumes and criteria identical to male candidates were deemed less competent, less worthy of being hired, offered less career mentoring, and offered a lower starting salary.